mccurcio/a1_mcc_project/README.md

 # a1_mcc_project
-Korkin / WPI project
+M Curcio / Korkin / WPI project

-This folder contains original data and R *.rmd scripts and result files used for machine learning investigations.
+This folder contains original data and R scripts (*.rmd & .html output) and files used for machine learning investigations.
+The investigation is on whether different ML techniques can discriminate between two classes of proteins.

+Input data is in the form % amino acid composition; .csv

+Output is a binary classification